jnferner/blog/source/_drafts/theories-of-consciousness.md

 [^11]: The symbol "Φ" represents information "I" integrated in a system "O"

 [^12]: This line of thinking can lead to some very strange moral questions.
 Ever asked yourself if [electrons can suffer?](https://reducing-suffering.org/is-there-suffering-in-fundamental-physics/).

+[^13]: This property is called "consistency".
+Ironically, any sufficiently powerful mathematical system can only prove its own consistency if it is inconsistent.
+This means that consistency is just something we assume about modern math without being able to prove it.
+It's a pretty safe bet so far, but also a slightly terrifying prospect that we cannot prove that there is no way to get "1 + 1 = 3" by following math.

+[^14]: This divide of possible ways to do computation is affecting programming languages up to this day.
+The mathematical Turing machine was used to develop the physical von Neumann architecture, which is powering the device you're reading this post on right now.
+It also inspired procedural languages like C and by extent most of the modern programming languages.
+Lambda calculus in turn inspired functional languages like Haskell and by extent the functional aspects of many modern programming languages.